sksdsk/Project/README.md

 **General Information**

-This project focuses on developing models, including KNN, Random Forest, and CNN (with transfer learning) for the Auto Flood Prediction University project, part of the course "Topics in Computer Science."
+This project focuses on developing models, including SVM, KNN, RF, and CNN (with transfer learning) for the Auto Flood Prediction University project, part of the course "Topics in Computer Science."

 **Dataset Description**